canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

                         .WithGuest("John Doe")
                         .WithCreditCard(new CreditCardBuilder()
                                             .ExpiredCreditCard())
+                                            // ^^^^^
                         .Build();

+        Assert.ThrowsException<InvalidCreditCardException>(()
-        Assert.ThrowsException<InvalidCreditCardException>(() => service.BookRoom(request));
+            => service.BookRoom(request));
     }
 }
 ```

 Voilà!
 That's how we can use the Builder pattern to create test data for our unit tests.
 I hope you have more readable tests using the Builder pattern after reading this post.
-Remember, in your tests you should give enough details to your readers, but not too many to make your tests noisy.
+Remember, in your tests, you should give enough details to your readers, but not too many to make your tests noisy.

 We used `DateTime.Now` in our tests, let's see [how to write tests that use DateTime.Now]({% post_url 2021-05-10-WriteTestsThatUseDateTimeNow %}) in a future post.